SC-Swiderski-LLC/TicketMaker/README.md

 ## Overview

 **TicketMaker** is a Python application designed to simplify creating support tickets in a Freshdesk system.
-This repository contains two versions of the application:
+This repository contains the full version of the application:

-1. **Full Version**: Includes a rich text editor with support for embedded and uploaded images as attachments.
-2. **Lite Version**: A minimal implementation using Tkinter for a lightweight ticket creation experience.

 ## Full Version